ExtremeAddons/hdri_maker_docs/docs/_build/html/_sources/updates_log.rst.txt

 - **Bugfix - Pose Mode Bug**

-    If in Pose Mode, trying to add Backgrouns-Dome-Lamps, an error occurred.
+    If in Pose Mode, trying to add Backgrounds-Dome-Lamps, an error occurred.
 This has now been fixed, if you are in pose mode and do one of the above operations, the object goes back to Edit Mode, and the script executes correctly.

 - **New feature - Dome Rotation**